t-nelis/wasm-design/CAndC++.md

 added in the future to support
 [64-bit address spaces](FutureFeatures.md#linear-memory-bigger-than-4-gib).

+`float` and `double` are the IEEE 754-2008 single- and double-precision types, which are native in WebAssembly. `long double` is the IEEE 754-2008 quad-precision type, which is a software-emulated type.
+For performance and compatibility with other platforms, `float` and `double` are recommended for most uses.

 ### Language Support

 C and C++ language conformance is largely determined by individual compiler